 Considering juice cleanses might last about three days, you might feel absolutely miserable due to caffeine withdrawal, reduced caloric intake, and low protein and fat.

-Your choices are to wean off of the coffee as part of the pre-cleanse or stick to drinking coffee during the cleanse, even decaf could be a good alternative.
+Your choices are to reduce caffeine intake as part of the pre-cleanse or stick to drinking coffee during the cleanse, even decaf could be a good alternative.
 Or switch to some green tea so you’re still getting the caffeine, it’s just more gentle on the stomach.
 Your pre cleanse should include reducing processed foods and avoiding high suga foods.
 One morning cup of regular coffee per day is plenty and with less caffeine you’ll get better sleep.

 A Quick Energy Boost

 Even though juice cleanses are generally seen as healthy, they definitely have their downsides.